Pleiades-Spiri/spiri_ansible_vagrant/README.md

 vagrant up
 vagrant ssh
 ```

+* The Vagrant plugin `vagrant-vbguest` will cause problems with the shared folder in most cases.
+Please uninstall the plugin first if you have it installed with `vagrant plugin uninstall vagrant-vbguest`.

 * You can also add the host name to your computer's `hosts` file.
 Your `hosts` file should be located at: